When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Its build and design are comparable to earlier X-series cameras, such as the XG-M.

-Even though it shares many of the same core components as the X-700, the latter distinguished itself because of its groundbreaking auto-exposure mode.
+Although it shares many of the same core components as the X-700, the latter distinguished itself with its groundbreaking auto-exposure mode.

 Furthermore, this camera can shoot in three distinct settings, making it highly versatile.